Hiking Blind Lake

 From Torrey, UT, go east on UT-24 a short distance to the junction with UT-12.
 Go south on UT-12 toward Escalante for about 5 miles to mile post 118.
 The signed Blind Lake/North Slope Road leaves UT-12 here on the right.

 Follow the North Slope road (Forest Road #179).
 There are many smaller side roads, but stay on the obvious main road.
-At about 5.8 miles from pavement, the Fish Creek Trailhead road goes off on the left, stay right.
+At about 5.8 miles from pavement, the Fish Creek Trailhead road goes off on the left.
+A short distance down the left side road is a large parking area before the Fish Creek Road becomes rough.
+Stay right to continue to the Blind Lake Trailhead.
+If in a low clearance vehicle, I recommend the Fish Creek route.

-The road gets a bit rougher from here to the Blind Lake Trailhead.
+The road gets rougher between the Fish Creek Trailhead and the Blind Lake Trailhead.
 High clearance vehicles should not have a problem.
-Low clearance may be stopped at one or two rough patches.
+It may stop low clearance at one or two rough patches.
 It is 2.5 miles from the Fish Creek Trailhead junction to the Blind Lake Trailhead.
 The trailhead is a small pullout and sign on the left side of the road on a bend.

 Route

 As the trail follows the lakeshore on the north side, it is far enough back from the lake for only occasional views.
 On the east side, a junction to Fish Creek is reached.
-Stay right here, to continue around the lake.
+If you go left, towards Fish Creek Lake, the trail soon passes Pear Lake, and descends to Beaver Dam Reservoir.
+On the east side of the reservoir, follow the dirt road right (south).
+It soon ends at the short of Fish Creek Lake.

 12S 462628mE 4226900mN N38° 11' 21" W111° 25' 36" |